ibm-cloud-docs/apps/tutorials/tutorial_scratch.md

 When you select a deployment target, a DevOps toolchain is automatically created for your app.
 The toolchain includes a Delivery Pipeline that indicates your app’s deployment status.
 The new app that is generated is pushed to a GitLab repo that is part of the toolchain.

 Enabling a DevOps toolchain creates a team-based development environment for your app.
 When you create a toolchain, the app service creates a Git repository, where you can view source code, clone your app, and create and manage issues.
 You also have access to a dedicated GitLab environment and a continuous delivery pipeline.
-They're customized to the deployment target that you select, whether it's [Kubernetes](/docs/containers?topic=containers-getting-started), [Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-about), or [Virtual Server (VSI)](/docs/vsi?topic=virtual-servers-getting-started-tutorial).
+They're customized to the deployment target that you select.

 All toolchains that are created from an {{site.data.keyword.cloud_notm}} Developer dashboard are configured for automatic deployment.
 {: note}